 Top 10 Preventive Care Tips at 50+

 Sigmoidoscopy and colonoscopy are two cancer screenings that can also help prevent cancer from developing.
-During these screenings, your doctor can find and remove precancerous polyps from your colon.
+During these screenings, your doctor may find and remove precancerous polyps from your colon.

 5. Pap test.
 This test checks for cervical cancer, which is easy to treat when caught early.
 Although your risk of cervical cancer decreases with age, your need for routine Pap tests doesn’t stop with menopause.
-You may have a Pap test every three years if you have had three normal Pap test results for three years in a row (if you have no past history of a precancerous Pap test result, no HIV infection, no weakened immune system, and no history of in utero exposure to diethystilbestrol).
+The US Preventive Services Task Force (USPSTF) recommends that women ages 21 to 65 have a Pap test every 3 years.
+Women ages 30 to 65 may have screening every 5 years using a combination of Pap test and human papillomavirus (HPV) testing.
 Women who have a higher risk of cancer may need a Pap test more often.
 Your doctor can recommend what is best for you.

 6. Bone mineral density scan.
 This screening checks your risk for osteoporosis.
 It's recommended for all women at age 65.
 If you are at high risk, your doctor may recommend this test once you turn 60.

 Men, ages 70 and older, may also benefit from this screening.

 7. AAA screening.
 Experts recommend a one-time abdominal aortic aneurysm (AAA) screening for men ages 65 to 75 who have smoked at any point in their lives.
 This ultrasound screens for an enlarged blood vessel in the abdominal area that can cause severe bleeding and death if it ruptures.
 If your blood vessel is enlarged, surgery can often correct it.